Kleinhenz History, Family Crest & Coats of Arms

 The surname Kleinhenz was first found in South Germany, where it is throughout to have emerged during the Early Middle Ages.
 The first recorded bearer of the name was dictus Clainhainze, who was a resident of Salem in the year 1282.
 The young Kleinhenz family was instrumental during these formative years, playing a major role in the early history of the region and contributing greatly to the development of medieval Swabian society.

-Important Dates for the Kleinhenz family
+Early History of the Kleinhenz family

 This web page shows only a small excerpt of our Kleinhenz research.
 Another 164 words (12 lines of text) covering the years 1282, 1318, 1352, 1757, 1772, 1832 and 1873 are included under the topic Early Kleinhenz History in all our PDF Extended History products and printed products wherever possible.